zuozhenggh/learning-library/developer-library/converged-db/converged-db-on-premises/xml/xml-adb.md

     ![](./images/xml_step_6_q2.png " ")

-3. Listing the product description those unit price matches to ‘$xx’.
+3. List the product description those unit prices matches to ‘$xx’.
     **XMLSERIALIZE** is a SQL/XML operator that you can use to convert an XML type to a character type.

     ```